Laidlaw/essays/let-them-eat-apis.md

 Our machines are getting smarter, there is no stopping that.
 Next to Artificial Intelligence, APIs look like a line in Flatland.
 One dimensional, linear and declarative.

 But the inputs that go into the machine will always be the most vital points.
 Whether that's an api or unstructured data for a drone to sort out, its the inputs that guide the algorithms.

+This is why I'm learning data science and machine learning.
+And you should too.
 ---
 Notes
-mention the problem of over engineering solutions. the various complexities of learning to code:
+* mention the problem of over engineering solutions.
+* the various complexities of learning to code:
-	over-engineering
+	* over-engineering
-	magic (quicker feedback) frameworks vs hand-code
+	* magic (quicker feedback) frameworks vs hand-code
-	configuration and new tools
+	* configuration and new tools
-add links
+* add links
-add images
+* add images
+* Further Resources:
+	* Machine Learning
+	* Date Science Toolkit (new course just started!)
+* Incidentally, Mark Burgess's In Search of Certainty is a fantastic read.